All Episodes

 They also have suggested that no more Chinese food be sold.

-They haven't succeeded in banning that.
+They haven't succeeded in banning that, but they have, they're anti-meat.

-What's this guy's name?
+And these people, what's this guy's name?

-Michael something or other.
+Michael Sumpy or other.

 Let's see if his name is in the story.

-It's not in the name's not in the story.
+No, name's not in the story.

-Center for the science in public interest urges the Senate to pass a Food Safety Modernization Act.
+Center for the Science in Public Interest urges the Senate to pass a Food Safety Modernization Act.

-This is two people.
+This is two people with a fax machine.

 They're probably wacko vegetarians.